bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 So you sum up, you create this `a`, which is the sum of the private keys.
 Next you also need an input hash.
 So the reason here that we take an input hash is because just using the sum of the private keys, it's possible to create transactions reusing the same keys.
-So like you can imagine if you have if you already have like an address and you spend from that address twice, you can you're kind of reusing the keys, so just taking the creating a secret just from the private keys itself doesn't guarantee uniqueness, but we guarantee this by taking this input hash which is essentially just the outpoints and then hash, and because outpoints are related to UTXOs, and UTXOs can, of course, only be spent once.
+So like you can imagine if you have if you already have like an address and you spend from that address twice, you can you're kind of reusing the keys, so just taking the creating a secret just from the private keys itself doesn't guarantee uniqueness, but we guarantee this by taking this input hash which is essentially just the outpoints and then hashed, and because outpoints are related to UTXOs, and UTXOs can, of course, only be spent once.
 If UTXOs could be spent multiple times, then that would be like a double spending problem.
 So that is essentially that kind of guarantees that this address that we create is unique.
 So next we create a shared secret.